Purpose and Reason: The Bible In Proper Perspective

 Why would God wait for a million or so years of human existence before—relatively recently—giving humanity the “Bible,” upon which all three of Earth’s major religions are based?
 The Bible is obviously faulty, things it says are being contradicted by science continually, so if it comes from God, it must only be inspired obliquely, not dictated word-for-word.
 The moral concepts obviously work , so there’s value in it—if you can overlook the myth and legend, or better, take the myth and legend as metaphor—fables meant to teach moral lessons.

 The Bible says somewhere, “there is a spirit in man.”
 Somewhere in this mass of matter that comprises a human being, something resonates.
 I picture it as something shared by God, that supreme intelligence, but not something that only defines God.
 But what is the purpose of placing violent humans into this violent planet, in the first place, and then giving them part of God’s essence, which only creates inner-conflict and discomfort as we all “try” to be good, “try” to avoid our violent, physical nature?
 Could God be trying to make a point, for all beings in this universe and others, that humanity can be perfected, even given the violent incubator in which it was developed?
 Is something like the Garden of Eden in our real future as well as in our mythical past?
+Is the seed for that buried deep within our psyches?
 I’m reminded of my poem of a while back, about the crocus, the first flower to stick its head through the snow in spring.